gallandarakhneorg/autolatex/README.txt

     the path-separator character (':' on Unix, ';' on Windows).
     *generation type* : indicates the type of generation.
 Accepted values:

+        "pdf" - generate a PDF document
+        "dvi" - generate a DVI or a XDV document
+        "ps" - generate a PS document

+    *tex compiler* : indicates the TeX compiler to use.
+Accepted values:

-        "pdf" - use pdflatex
+        "latex" - use "latex"
-        "dvi" - use latex
+        "pdflatex" - use "pdflatex"
-        "ps" - use latex and dvips
+        "xelatex" - use "xelatex"
-        "pspdf" - use latex, dvips and ps2pdf
+        "lualatex" - use "lualatex"

     *makeindex style* : specifies the style that must be used by makeindex.
     This is a list of values separated by comas.
 The values should be: